aklin/aklin.github.io/_posts/2019-02-10-interview-test-the-change-dispenser.md

 All in all, I'm quite pleased with what I submitted.
 There are a few bugs I overlooked, some design decisions that would've gone differently today, and some silly mistakes that kinda paint me as a junior dev (like a duplicate Javadoc block that I spotted).

-In this post I overlooked some habits I've picked up since, such as my preference for an early return rather than a long `if` block.
+There are some things I overlooked in this post because they aren't critical.
+For example a few years ago I picked up the habit of using an early return out of a method, rather than writing a large `if` block.
+That's a stylistic decision that has no bearing in the function of the program.

-Overall, I remember having fun with it at the time, and I'm happy to dust it off and put it in the sun for a bit.
+Overall, I remember having fun with this exercise, and I'm happy to dust it off and put it in the sun for a bit.
+I enjoyed the simplicity of this implementation.
+These days I probably would've gone for interfaces and extendability and whatnot, but what I have here does the job and does it pretty well.

+Retrospectives like this is quite useful in understanding where I was as a programmer a few years ago, what lessons I've since learned, but also what lessons I've forgotten.
+I hope I'll have the time to do more of them.

 [code]: https://github.com/aklin/ChangeDispenser